Greenwich station

 Greenwich station is about 400 m south-west of the district centre, in London, England.
 It is an interchange between National Rail between central London and Dartford (north Kent), and the Docklands Light Railway (DLR) between Lewisham to the south and Docklands and the City of London.
-It is in Travelcard Zones 2 and 3.
+It is in London fare zone 2 and 3.

 It is the nearest National Rail station to the centre of Greenwich, but Cutty Sark for Maritime Greenwich DLR station is closer to the town centre and its tourist attractions.

+The station building is Grade II listed.

 East of the station the Dartford line goes through a tunnel underneath the grounds of the National Maritime Museum, towards Maze Hill.
 Northwards, the DLR goes into a tunnel through Cutty Sark station and under the River Thames to the Isle of Dogs; in the opposite direction, it rises on a concrete viaduct to follow the River Ravensbourne upstream to Deptford Bridge and Lewisham.

 On the National Rail network, Greenwich is 3 mi 47 chain measured from London Bridge.